HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ir-09/index.md

 ## OPS Implementation

 TODO: ??
-Work with ACF/OCIO on some specifics and draft language [Not selected by ACF OCIO]
+Work with ACF Tech on some specifics and draft language [Not selected by ACF Tech]

 ### Control Origination

-Hybrid with ACF OCIO
+Hybrid with ACF Tech

 ### Related Content